 Messy Church at St Thomas's.

 If you've heard of it you'll know what to expect.
-If you haven't it's a mixture of fun activities and worship for the whole family.
+If you haven't it's a mixture of fun activities and a short celebration time for the whole family.
 Come along and "taste and see that the Lord is good" and there's a meal as well!

 See the Messy Church website for what's happening nationally.

 This is a short service with story and songs aimed at pre-school nursery children.
 It is usually held on the second Wednesday of each half term.
 Local pre-nursery schools are all welcome to attend.
-Our Events page gives dates and times, or for further details, contact Kath Asquith (01253) 367768.
+For further details, contact Kath Asquith (01253) 367768.

-A time of prayer for the work of the church, held in the side chapel, usually on the first Wednesday of each month, beginning at 7.00 pm.
+A time of prayer for the work of the church, held in the side chapel each month.
+See our Events page for forthcoming meetings.

-We have started a bereavement support group which will run on the first Thursday of each month from 11.00 am until 12.00 noon, in the Community Centre.
+We have a bereavement support group meeting each month in the Parish Centre.

-This will be an informal meeting for anyone who has recently been bereaved, where you can have a chat with other bereaved people over a cup of tea.
+This is an informal meeting for anyone who has recently been bereaved, where you can have a chat with other bereaved people over a cup of tea.

 You do not need an appointment: just turn up and you will be made welcome.

-Youth Group takes place once a month on a Friday from 6.00pm until 8.00pm.
+Youth Group takes place once a month.
+See our Events page for forthcoming meetings.
 The activities are very ably run by our more senior young people, but of course we do also need plenty of adults around now that numbers are increasing, so if you feel you could help in any way do get in touch.
 It has been encouraging to see some of the parents offering to help out and clearly starting to feel a part of our church family by doing so.
 Please pray for this very important aspect of our church life and, as always, any ideas, suggestions or offers of help are very welcome!

 The youth group is for members only.
 To apply, contact Mandy Palmer 07821 626121.